 See the Russian and East European Studies Certificate section in the Bulletin.

-All Russian majors and other interested students are encouraged to study in the Russian Federation.
+All Russian majors and other interested students are encouraged to study in the in the countries where Russian is widely spoken.
 For approved summer programs the Department awards three credits toward the Russian major and the remaining three credits as elective coursework.
 Semester and academic year program credit will be determined by the Department.
 See the Study Abroad section of this Bulletin.

 (For course listings for Russian see Schedule of Classes)